 Living Treasures: Masters of Australian Craft

-The forms are simple and elegant, with a minimal colour palette and subtle exaggerations – an oval lip or an elongated handle – that create a distinctive visual language.
 The works in this exhibition explore the significance of everyday objects through multiple sequences of forms in porcelain, with additional elements in metal and wood.
+The forms are simple and elegant, with a minimal colour palette and create a distinctive visual language.

 Living Treasures: Masters of Australian Craft | Prue Venables was researched and developed under a Federal Government Visions of Australia research grant and is ADC’s major national touring exhibition for 2019 - 2022.
 The tour is also supported by the Visions of Australia program and Australia Council for the Arts.